SuketuPatni/investigating_kickstart_with_pyO3/README.md

 # Why should I do this?

 1. Input processing in Rust is a pain.
-In Python it is easy as pie.
+In Python, it is easy as pie.
 2. Rather than spending time on formatting and getting the input properly, it is much easier and time-saving to focus on Rust by writing just the algorithm in it.

 # Why shouldn't I do this?

 1. Competitive programming websites accept single files with a single language only.
 Reliance on mutliple files/languages is not allowed.
-2. Although a pain, it is important to know how to parse inputs properly in any language.
+2. Although a pain, it is important to know how to parse inputs correctly in any language.